Q-CHOP: Quantum constrained Hamiltonian optimization: Introduction

 Though some specialized techniques have been proposed for restricting adiabatic evolution to the in-constraint subspace, general-purpose methods are lacking.
 The specialized adiabatic algorithms for finding large independent sets in Refs.~\cite[Section VII]{farhi2014quantum} and \cite{wu2020quantum, yu2021quantum} start the evolution in the computational basis state encoding the smallest possible independent set (an empty set), and use different adiabatic paths to prepare a large independent set.
-The quantum state remains in the in-constraint subspace throughout time evolution, but the generalization of these techniques to generic constrained optimization problems (and in some cases the efficiency of their implementation \cite{hadfield2019quantum}) remains unclear.
+The quantum state remains in the in-constraint subspace throughout time evolution.
+The algorithm in Refs.~\cite{wu2020quantum, yu2021quantum}, in particular, has been shown to be mathematically equivalent to finding a maximum independent set via the Rydberg blockade \cite{ebadi2022quantum, zhao2025quantum}.
+However, the generalization of these techniques to generic constrained optimization problems (and in some cases the efficiency of their implementation \cite{hadfield2019quantum}) remains unclear.
 In-constraint subspace mixing has been extended to a general class of constraints in discrete, variational relaxations of continuous-time algorithms \cite{marsh2019quantum, marsh2020combinatorial, tomesh2023divide, saleem2023approaches}, at the cost of losing the connection to the adiabatic theorem due to the difficulty of preparing an initial ground state of the mixing operator.
-In addition to being necessary for continuous-time adiabatic algorithms, however, an alignment between initial state and mixing operator has been shown to be important for the performance of variational algorithms \cite{he2024alignment}.
+In addition to being necessary for continuous-time adiabatic algorithms, however, an alignment between initial state and mixing operator has been shown to be important for the performance of variational algorithms \cite{he2023alignment}.
 Finally, quantum Zeno dynamics \cite{herman2023constrained} and subspace correction \cite{pawlak2023subspace} were recently proposed as general ways to enforce constraints.
 However, these methods require repeated measurements of carefully chosen operators throughout time evolution, which may add considerable overhead.
 It is in any case desirable to design unitary algorithms that may be complimentary with measurement-based techniques.